 Broadcasts are a way to send an email in bulk to multiple users from within Award Force.
 While you may need to reach out to your program's users for a variety of reasons, the process remains largely the same as you'll see below.
 In this guide you will find instructions on how to send broadcasts, a list of common uses, and frequently asked questions about the feature.

 To send a broadcast, follow these steps:

-- Navigate to the appropriate view, such as Entries > Manage entries
+- In the Manage workspace, navigate to the appropriate view, such as Entries

 - If desired, apply a filter by clicking Advanced in the search bar; see: How to search and filter